qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 where :math:`p_i` is the probability corresponding to state :math:`\ket{i}`, and :math:`N` are the transmon levels available.

 The emulator supports ``AcquisitionType.DISCRIMINATION``.
-We also provide a way of retrieving information with ``AcquisitionType.INTEGRATION`` by encoding into the :math:`I` component the probabilities and on :math:`Q` we simply add some noise.
-This could be enough to get some meaningful results by computing the magnitude of the signal :math:`\sqrt{I^2 + Q^2}`.
+We also provide a way of retrieving information with ``AcquisitionType.INTEGRATION`` by encoding into the :math:`I` component the probabilities and while the :math:`Q` component is set at 0.
+We add a Gaussian noise both on :math:`I` and :math:`Q`.
+This should be enough to get some meaningful results by computing the magnitude of the signal :math:`\sqrt{I^2 + Q^2}`.

 Example of platforms using the emulator are available `here <https://https://github.com/qiboteam/qibolab/tree/emulator-tests/tests/instruments/emulator/platforms/>`_.